Skip to content

 Share:

 Globally, Repair Cafes regularly gather people on nearly every continent to fix instead of throwing away broken items.
 The Hudson Valley hosted one of the very first in the United States nearly a decade ago, when the late John Wackman started Repair Cafe Hudson Valley in New Paltz in 2013.
+Today an estimated 3,000 repair groups meet worldwide with goals of reducing waste and chipping away at throwaway consumer culture.

 Repair Cafe Hudson Valley founder John Wackman (third from right) pictured with a Solarize Kingston group.
 (Photo: Courtesy Sustainable Hudson Valley)

-Among the biggest regional advocates of repairing rather than buying new are Melissa Everett of Sustainable Hudson Valley, which formally fiscally sponsors Repair Cafe Hudson Valley, and Sandra Goldmark, author of Fixation: How to Have Stuff without Breaking the Planet and an associate professor and Director of Campus Sustainability and Climate Action at Barnard College.
+Among the biggest regional advocates of repairing rather than buying new are Melissa Everett of Sustainable Hudson Valley, which formally fiscally sponsors Repair Cafe Hudson Valley, and Sandra Goldmark, author of Fixation: How to Have Stuff without Breaking the Planet and an associate professor and director of campus sustainability and climate action at Barnard College.
 They agree that while the repair movement retains deep regional traction, it also faces new challenges.

 “Before the pandemic there were 40 that had met at least once, and there are a couple dozen that are regular, faithful, whether monthly or twice a year,” Everett says.
 “Because they are organized, resourceful, and smart, they have rolled with the pandemic.”